env0/terraform-destroy-bug/README.md

 ## Terraform fails to `apply` a `plan` to `-destroy` but able to `terraform destroy`
-This repository is meant to recreate a potential bug in Terraform (12.0.19).
+This repository is meant to recreate a potential bug in Terraform (tested in both 12.0.18 and 12.0.19).

 ## Steps to reproduce
 1. Place a `credentials.json` with your google account.